 Car insurance in Austin vs other cities

-Auto rates in Austin are 7% higher than the Texas average.
+Auto rates in Austin are 7 percent higher than the Texas average.
 But San Antonio, Houston, and Dallas are all higher still.
 All of these also have higher populations, are more densely populated, and have a higher proportions of residents who drive to work every day.

 Saving money on car insurance